CORE-GATECH-GROUP/serpent-tools/docs/examples/Detector.rst

 Passing ``what='errors'`` to the plot method plots the associated relative errors, rather than the tally data on the y-axis.
-Similarly, passing a key from |detIndx|
+Similarly, passing a key from |DetIndx|
 as the ``xdim`` argument sets the x-axis to be that specific index.

 .. code::